garfielder/notes/pythonTip.md

 ```python
 	a = 3;
 ```
-Three steps to meet above requirement: <br>
+Three steps to meet above requirement:

-1. create an object to stand for 3
+1. Create an object to stand for 3
-2. create a variable 'a' if it is not there
+2. Create a variable 'a' if it is not there
-3. map variable 'a' and object 3.
+3. Map variable 'a' and object 3.

 So, <br>
 *  Variable is symbolic element in sysmem table